-The New York Times just published a fascinating article about how "buying time" (aka outsourcing or delegating) can increase your happiness level.
+The New York Times just published an article about how "buying time" (aka outsourcing or delegating) can increase your happiness level.
 Whether it's ordering take-out on a stressful weeknight or paying someone to clean your house, outsourcing specific tasks in your life can significantly reduce burnout and increase happiness.

 Diminish - This one is my favorite!
 How can you do less of something?